Convergence of three-dimensional loop-erased random walk in the natural parametrization: Abstract

 \section{Abstract}

 In this work we consider loop-erased random walk (LERW) and its scaling limit in three dimensions, and prove that 3D LERW parametrized by renormalized length converges to its scaling limit parametrized by some suitable measure with respect to the uniform convergence topology in the lattice size scaling limit.
-Our result improves the previous work \cite{Koz} of Gady Kozma which shows that the rescaled trace of 3D LERW converges weakly to a random compact set with respect to the Hausdorff distance.
+Our result greatly improves the work \cite{Koz} of Gady Kozma which establishes the weak convergence of the rescaled trace of 3D LERW towards a random compact set with respect to the Hausdorff distance.